 Open exchange of views

-Many of our conferences are held under the Chatham House Rule, to provide a 'safe' space for open and honest debate and discussion.
-This rule means that participants are free to use the information they gather from an event, but neither the identity nor the affiliation of the speakers, nor that of any other participant, will be revealed outside of the room.
+Some sessions within our conferences are held under the Chatham House Rule, to help facilitate open and honest debate and discussion.
+Participants are free to use the information they gather, but the identities and affiliations of the speakers or participants will not be revealed outside of the room.

 Wherever possible, though, we share discussions and learning from our conferences with the wider public, through blogs, recordings, videos, transcripts or copies of presentations, on our Reports & Publications webpages and via our social media channels.

 Some of our conference programmes also incorporate a free, public lecture with audience questions, to involve our local community more closely in our work.